Fresno Family Law Attorneys

 • Property damage

-Do Domestic Violence Cases Go To Court In California?
+Do Domestic Violence Cases Go to Court in California?

 Most cases concerning domestic violence do not go to trial.
 However, the person asking for protection will have to “serve” the other person with a copy of all the restraining order papers before the court date.
 Having a lawyer for support from domestic violence experts can help make the process easier to handle.